-If I have time-series events in a Kafka topic, how can I group them into fixed-size, possibly-overlapping, contiguous time intervals to identify a specific scenario?
+If you have time series events in a Kafka topic, how can you group them into fixed-size, possibly overlapping, contiguous time intervals to identify a specific scenario?

-You want to build an alerting system that automatically detects if the temperature of a room consistently drops.
-In this tutorial, we'll write a program that monitors a stream of temperature readings and detects when the temperature consistently drops below 45 °F for a period of 10 minutes.
+You want to build an alerting system that automatically detects if the temperature of a room drops below a threshold over a period of time.
+In this tutorial, we'll write a program that monitors a stream of temperature readings and detects when the temperature drops below 45 degrees Fahrenheit for a period of 10 minutes.

 SELECT